Imagination as a healing tool

 When I was contemplating what to call my naturopathic clinic I came very close to calling it ‘Manypeeplia Upsidownia’ in tribute to Edward Lear’s Nonsense Botany.
 The concept of ‘many people upside down’ really resonated with me and I liked the silly, playfulness of it all.
 When we are not well we can often feel like we are upside down or inside out so it really fit for me and made me giggle.

 Edward Lear was an English polymath who’s interests included art, illustration, writing, poetry and music.
 He was widely admired for his nonsense poetry and other poems, also called limericks.
-His Nonsense Botany was may favourite.
+His Nonsense Botany was my favourite.
 In the spirit of imagination, for the love of botany and a bit of silliness, I thought I would share with you some 'Nonsense Botany' by Edward Lear.

 The full collection of Nonsense Botany by Edward Lear can be found here, Enjoy: